Double Generative Adversarial Networks for Conditional Independence Testing: Introduction

 \section{Introduction}

 Conditional independence (CI) is a fundamental concept in statistics and machine learning.
-Testing conditional independence is a key building block and plays a central role in a wide variety of statistical learning problems, for instance, causal inference \citep{pearl2009}, graphical models \citep{koller2009}, dimension reduction \citep{lib2018}, among others.
+Testing conditional independence is a key building block and plays a central role in a large variety of statistical learning problems, for instance, causal inference \citep{pearl2009}, graphical models \citep{koller2009}, dimension reduction \citep{lib2018}, among many others.
+It is frequently used in a wide range of scientific and business applications, and we demonstrate its application with a cancer genetics example later.

 In this article, we aim at testing whether two random variables $X$ and $Y$ are conditionally independent given a set of confounding variables $Z$.
 That is, we test the hypotheses:

 given the observed data of $n$ i.i.d.\ copies $\{(X_i,Y_i,Z_i)\}_{1\le i\le n}$ of $(X,Y,Z)$.
 For our problem, $X, Y$ and $Z$ can all be multivariate.
-However, the main challenge arises when the confounding set of variables $Z$ is high-dimensional.
-As such, we primarily focus on the scenario with a univariate $X$ and $Y$, and a multivariate $Z$.
-Meanwhile, our proposed method is applicable to the multivariate $X$ and $Y$ scenario as well.
+However, the main challenge arises when the confounding set of variables $Z$ is multivariate and high-dimensional.
+As such, we primarily focus on the scenario where $X$ and $Y$ are univariate, and $Z$ is multivariate and its dimension can potentially diverge to infinity.
+Meanwhile, our proposed method can be readily extended to the scenario of multivariate $X$ and $Y$ as well.
 Another challenge is the limited sample size compared to the dimensionality of $Z$.
-As a result, many existing tests are ineffective, with either an inflated type-I error, or not having enough power to detect the alternatives.
-See Section \ref{sec:relatedwork} for a detailed review.
+As a result, many existing tests may become ineffective, suffering from either an inflated type-I error, or not having enough power to detect the alternatives.
+See Section \ref{sec:relatedwork} for a detailed literature review.

+To deal with those challenges, we propose a testing procedure based on double generative adversarial networks \citep[GANs,][]{goodfellow2014generative} for the CI testing problem in (\ref{eqn:test}).
+GANs have recently stood out as a powerful approach for learning and generating random samples from a complex, high-dimensional data distribution.
+They have been successfully applied in numerous applications, ranging from image processing and computer vision, to sequential data modeling such as natural language, music, speech, and to medical fields such as DNA design and drug discovery; see \cite{gui2020review} for a review of the GANs applications.
+Moreover, there have recently emerged works studying the consistency and rate of convergence of the GANs estimators; see, e.g., \citet{liang2018well,chen2020statistical}.